beyondstorage/specs/rfcs/47-better-error-handing.md

 			```
        - `SomeError` SHOULD implement `Error`
        - `SomeError` CAN implement `Unwrap`, returning the category (or the label) of the error, which is a sentinel error
+     - `fmt.Errorf("%w: %v", SomeError, err)` if the expected error is caused by another `error` value
+       - `SomeError` is one of the two kind of errors above
+       - `err` is the original error

 Real examples of expected errors:

 Definitions: